 The margin of error is large for groups that barely surpass the minimum 42 tests required to determine AYP, and the margin of error is smaller as the number of tests increases.
-Table 9 presents example margins of error based on various numbers of tests returned.
+Table 8 present examples of margins of error based on various numbers of tests returned.